arcaneAgilmente/consensual/README.md

 * Auto Set Style.
 * Patched songs cost their full amount.
 * Every mod can be set to any value.
+* Every mod can be set to persist between sessions.
 * Customizable pane info.
 * Customizable gameplay elements.
 * Customizable evaluation info.